flindersuni/DeepThoughtHPC-docs/docs/source/FAQ/faq.rst

 Conda/Python Environment
 --------------------------
 Only thing you will need to decide is 'where you want to store my environment' you can store it in your /home directory if you like or in /scratch.
 Just put it someplace that is easy to remember.
-To get you up and running (anywhere is says FAN, please substitute yours):
+To get you up and running (anywhere it says FAN, please substitute yours):

 * module load miniconda/3.0
 * conda create -p /home/FAN/isoseq3 python=3.7